quanta-computing/webperfio/_posts/2014-04-03-4-reasons-why-your-ceo-should-care-about-web-performance-optimization.markdown

 * Radware [[3](http://www.webperformancetoday.com/wp-content/uploads/2013/10/BLOG-StateOfTheUnionFall2013Infographic.png)] ([www](http://radware.com/))
 * KISSmetrics [[4](http://cdn.sixrevisions.com/0333-10_kissmetrics_infographic_loadtime.jpg)]  ([www](http://kissmetrics.com/))

-###Another blunder CEOs make:
+####Another blunder CEOs make:

+“These studies concern Internet Giants, it does not apply to our business.”

+While your website might be an exception, web performance impact user experience and thus business.
+Further more, if nobody in your company measure correlation between web performance and business performance, you can't leverage web performance in business performance.

+### The 4 reasons why web performance matters

-“These studies concern Internet Giants, it does not apply to our business.”So here is a list of reasons why your CEO should care about Web Performance optimization:
+So here is a list of reasons why your CEO should care about Web Performance optimization:

 ####SEO
 Seach engine like Google must crawl billions of pages each day.
 The more pages bots crawl from your website, the more keywords lead to your website and the higher your website ranks in search results.
 However, search engines crawling resource are limited.
 Depending on your domain rank, crawlers spend a certain amount of time on your website.
 As a result, the faster you feed the bots, the more pages they will crawl.
 At basilic.io, we’ve seen an e-commerce website with 50% less page crawled by Google after a deployment that increased the time to first byte by one second.